Meet Partner of a Commercial Fisherman Hannah Samsen

 The trip turned into a multi-day job, but without a satellite phone to call as they drove deeper into remote Alaskan waters, there was no way to connect.

-Hannah finally heard from her partner, Alex Beckett, a few days later.
+A few days later, Hannah finally heard from her partner, Alex Beckett.
 And the relief after days of worrying is what many partners of commercial fishermen live by.
-But with our current situation, worrying is taken to the next level.

 hannah-samsen-commercial-fishing